Assisting Policyholders with Denied, Delayed, or Underpaid Claims.

 - Keep a thorough record of your additional living expenses.

 You have a duty to mitigate or limit further damage to the property.
-This does not mean you have to pay out of pocket to make complete repairs.
+This does not mean you have to pay out of pocket to make complete repairs after Hurricane Laura.

 However, you may need to take practical measures to limit damage, such as placing a tarp on the roof or doing some basic demolition.

-The time to hire an attorney is different for each person.
+The time to hire a hurricane lawyer is different for each person.

-However, if you feel your insurance company is unnecessarily delaying, denying, or underpaying your claim, you may need an experienced property-casualty attorney to help you get the compensation you deserve.
+However, if you feel your insurance company is unnecessarily delaying, denying, or underpaying your claim, you may need an experienced Louisiana property-casualty attorney to help you pursue the compensation you deserve.